 You probably want this tag to appear on “All Pages”, so select that rule.

-Rules are very powerful.
-You could create rules that target just a particular section of your website.
+Triggers are very powerful.
+You could create triggers that target just a particular section of your website.
 For example, you might want to create another tag which contains a differently-customized version of the Analytics tracker from Step 8 and apply that tag only on pages in a particular section, like your blog.
-Look into some of the great regular expression resources out there to use rules to their fullest potential.
+Look into some of the great regular expression resources out there to use triggers to their fullest potential.